A-Alexandrov2021/SportStore_Angular_Node.js_Tensorflow.js/README.md

 to the JavaScript files, there is an index.html file that has been copied from the SportsStore/src folder and modified to use the newly built files.

+Starting the Production HTTP Server:

+node server.js

+Once the server has started, open a new browser window and navigate to http://localhost:80

 ## Development server